-The results in Table 2 show that, on average, the use of inferences is judged as less appropriate than the use of raw data with the average rating task for Survey 2 (-30.88) is significantly lower than the average rating for Survey 1 (-23.41, t = 10.22, p < 0.00).
+The results in Table 2 show that, on average, the use of inferences is judged as less appropriate than the use of raw data.
+The average rating task for Survey 2 (-30.88) is significantly lower than the average rating for Survey 1 (-23.41, t = 10.22, p < 0.00).
 The results are contrary to the argument that using inferences rather than raw data better meets users' privacy expectations.

 We also compared the use of inferences versus raw data for specific data types in Figures A1-5 in the Appendix.
-For example, Figure 4 below shows the average rating (degree scenario is OK) for different uses of web history (Survey 1) compared to inferences drawn from web history data from Survey 2.
-In other words, the averages plotted in Figure 4 "to improve services" are calculated from vignettes where web history data is included and used to improve services (Survey 1) as well as where inferences based on web-history data are used to improve services (Survey 2).
-A box around web-history data and an inference designates statistically identical averages (based on t-tests and p < 0.05).
-The results show that users do not judge inferences drawn from web-history data more appropriate than web-history data itself, for any use.
-The same result hold for each data type in Figures A1-5.
+For example, Figure 4 below shows the average rating (degree scenario is OK) for different uses of web history (found in Survey 1) compared to inferences drawn from W eb history data found in Survey 2.
+In other words, the averages plotted in Figure 4 "to improve services" are calculated from vignettes where W eb history data is included and used to improve services (Survey 1) as well as where inferences based on W eb history data are used to improve services (Survey 2).
+A box around W eb history data and an inference designates statistically identical averages (based on t-tests and p<0.05).
+The results show that users do not judge inferences drawn from W eb history data as more appropriate than W eb history data itself, for any use.
+The same result holds for each data type in Figures A1-5.